zanachka/curl-impersonate-lexiforest/INSTALL.md

 It is currently being used to build curl-impersonate for ARM64 (aarch64) systems from x86-64 systems.
 Cross compiling is similar to the usual build but a bit trickier:

-* You'd have to build zlib for the target architecture so that curl can link with it.
+* You'd have to build zlib and zstd for the target architecture so that curl can link with it.
 * Some paths have to be specified manually since curl's own build system can't determine their location.

 An example build for aarch64 on Ubuntu x86_64: